1jour1vin

 Wine rated (2026 guide) 95/100

-This vintage takes off, with very expressive fruit and plenty of substance.
-It fills the palate, with notes of red fruit jelly and a finish of silky tannins.
+The vintage soars in this year's production, with very expressive fruit and great depth.
+It fills the mouth with notes of red fruit jelly and a silky tannin finish.

-For several years now, Philippe Castéja has been giving new impetus to this classified growth.
-Oenologist Denis Dubourdieu has carried out extensive work on the estate, starting with the reorganization of the vineyard.
-Over the last few vintages, the wines have progressed and the château benefits from technical facilities that should enable it to go even further.
-Lynch-Moussas produces a relatively fine, medium-bodied wine that can be drunk fairly quickly.
+Philippe Castéja has been breathing new life into this classified growth for several years now.
+Oenologist Denis Dubourdieu has carried out extensive work here, starting with the restoration of the vineyard.
+Over the last few vintages, the wines have improved and the château now benefits from technical facilities that should enable it to go even further.
+Lynch-Moussas produces a relatively fine wine of medium body, which can be drunk fairly quickly.

 James Suckling